 A coach can support you to think through just what you want to do and the best way to start.
 For instance:

 - You might want to volunteer so you can do something valuable for your community while getting back into a work-a-day routine.

 - If you’re struggling to get a job that suits you because you’re not fully qualified, you might decide to start by building up your skills and knowledge through education or training.

 - Or you might want to get back into work but feel held back by a lack of confidence or motivation.

 - You might not know how you could tell an employer about your mental health condition or whether you have to, anyway.

 - If you’ve got a gap in your work history you might fear that it will stop you getting another job.

 - Perhaps you don’t know how to search for work, or present an application form or a CV, or how to tackle an interview.

-Restore’s coaching process is review-driven with reviews scheduled every 4 sessions to make sure you and your coach are keeping on track with your employment goals.
-Coaches can also continue to meet with you when you begin work to provide additional support during the transition into working life.
-Telephone and email coaching support is also available.
+Restore’s coaching process is review-driven, with reviews scheduled every 4 sessions to make sure you and your coach are keeping on track with your employment goals.
+Coaches can also continue to meet with you when you begin work, to provide additional support during the transition into working life.
+Telephone and email coaching support are also available.